More "Senior" (F1)

 one rear wheel was missing a tyre, so the North Circular got a free

-chassis with an Oldsmobile Rocket V-8 and -- really -- a Ferrari
+chassis with an Olds Rocket V-8 and ---- a Ferrari

 "The Toff" Haywood's cut-out top hat